fosterwealthventures/fwv-calculators/content/blog/quick-fix-group-dining-splitting-check-uneven-tabs-225f7e.md

 ---
+title: >-
-title: "The Quick Fix for Group Dining: Splitting the Check with Uneven Tabs — Complete Guide"
+  The Quick Fix for Group Dining: Splitting the Check with Uneven Tabs — Complete Guide
-date: "2025-10-18T23:31:17.690Z"
+date: '2025-10-18T23:31:17.690Z'
+excerpt: >-
-excerpt: "A practical, step-by-step walkthrough of “The Quick Fix for Group Dining: Splitting the Check with Uneven Tabs”."
+  A practical, step-by-step walkthrough of “The Quick Fix for Group Dining:
+  Splitting the Check with Uneven Tabs”.
-category: "Finance"
+category: Finance
-tags: ["the", "quick", "fix", "for", "group", "dining", "splitting"]
+tags:
+  - the
+  - quick
+  - fix
+  - for
+  - group
+  - dining
+  - splitting
+thumbnail: /blog/quick-fix-group-dining-splitting-check-uneven-tabs-225f7e.jpg
 ---

 # The Quick Fix for Group Dining: Splitting the Check with Uneven Tabs